sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1500 - question.md

 ---

 Extracts the answer to a free-text question.
-This method is a beta release.

 Sensible recommends framing each question so that it has a single, short answer.
 For more complex questions with multi-part answers, use the [Summarizer](doc:summarizer) method.
 For a comparsion of these methods, see the following table: